 Avoiding Excessive Tension to Prevent Traction Alopecia

-Edges are delicate and require special care.
-Avoid applying heavy gels or tight styles that can weaken your hairline.
-Instead, use edge-friendly products, like aloe vera gel or lightweight edge control, to style and protect this area.
-At night, wrap your hair with a satin or silk scarf to reduce friction and keep your edges smooth and healthy.
+Edges are fragile and must be carefully taken care of.
+Do not use heavy gels or tight styles that may make your hairline weak.
+In place of this, apply edge-friendly products, such as aloe vera gel or lightweight edge control, to style and protect this part.
+Before going to bed, you can tie your hair with a satin or silk scarf to minimize friction and keep the edges of your hair smooth and healthy.

 FAQ

-• Cleanse your scalp regularly using a diluted shampoo or cleansing spray.
+- Clean your head frequently with some diluted shampoo or cleansing spray.

-• Moisturize your hair with water-based products and seal with natural oils.
+- Wet your hair with the use of water-based products and oil it with the use of natural oils.

-• Protect your style at night with a satin or silk scarf or bonnet.
+- Keep your fashion at night with a satin or silk scarf or bonnet.